2025lecyashwanthgmc-ai/Experiment-2/README.md

 ---
 ## Output Voltage for Maximum Swing

-To achieve **maximum symmetric signal swing**, the NMOS drain–source voltage is placed near the midpoint of the supply.
+To achieve **maximum symmetric signal swing**, the NMOS drain–source voltage is placed near the midpoint of the supply voltage.
+This biasing ensures that the output signal can swing equally in both positive and negative directions without driving the transistor into cutoff or triode region.

+By setting the operating point around the middle of the supply voltage, sufficient voltage headroom is maintained for both the drain and source terminals.
+This allows the amplifier to produce a larger undistorted output signal and improves the overall dynamic range of the circuit.

 | VDS Calculation | Result |
 |-----------------|--------|